alexlange1/alphamind-transparency/emissions_v2/scripts/docs/PRICE_DUMP_SPEC.md

    - Build the day’s sampling schedule: start at `--time` and add evenly spaced offsets so that `--samples-per-day` snapshots cover the next 24 hours.
    - Convert each scheduled time (`%Y-%m-%d %H:%M%z`) to UTC.
-   - For every sample (processed chronologically), binary search between the previous block (if any) and roughly two days ahead to locate the closest block with a Timestamp extrinsic.
+   - Sample 1 performs the original binary search to find the nearest block with a Timestamp extrinsic.
-   - If bounds are invalid or timestamps unavailable, fall back to a full-range search (1 → latest).
+   - Every later sample estimates its block by adding `(Δ seconds ÷ 12)` to the first sample’s block and reads that block directly—no backtracking is attempted.
+Missing timestamps are logged but the block is kept.

 2. **Price retrieval**
    - Primary path: `sub.get_subnet_prices(block=…)`.
    - Fallback path: `sub.all_subnets(block=…)` (reserve-based price snapshot).
+   - `--sample-workers` controls a thread pool that resolves follow-up samples in parallel so multiple scheduled times can be fetched concurrently.
+Each worker maintains its own Subtensor connection to avoid RPC contention.
    - Both paths may fail on custom RPC nodes → script logs warnings to stderr but still emits output (with `null` prices if necessary).

-3. **Validator enrichment**
-   - Default coldkeys:
-     ```
-     5GZSA...
-(ALPHA Labs)
-     5HBtp...
-(ALPHA Labs)
-     5Fuzg...
-(ALPHA Labs)
-     ```
-   - This list is merged with any `--validator-coldkey` flags.
-   - Per subnet:
-     1. Fetch the validator set via `sub.neurons_lite(netuid, block)`.
-     2. Try to satisfy matches from the cache (UID → coldkey).
-Cache key: `(netuid, coldkey)`.
-     3. Missing entries trigger `find_validators_until_coldkeys` which walks backwards block-by-block (respecting `--validator-max-backtrack`) until the coldkeys appear, or raises (logged as warning, match list left empty).
-     4. Successful matches refresh the cache, so subsequent days reuse the same UID without rescanning unless the coldkey disappears.
-   - `validators` object always includes `block` and `matched_coldkeys`; only `--include-all-validators` adds the `entries` list.

-4. **Date-range loop**
+3. **Date-range loop & output**
    - Creates `scripts/<output-dir>/` (default `outputs/`) and writes `prices_<YYYY-MM-DD>.json` for each day.
-   - Each JSON contains a `samples` array with one entry per scheduled snapshot.
+   - Each JSON contains a `samples` array with one entry per scheduled snapshot;
-   - Reuses the previous block (across samples and days) as the lower bound to accelerate block searches.
-   - Shares a single validator cache across the whole run, minimizing costly backtracking.
+     when only one sample is requested the top-level object mirrors its fields.

-5. **Logging**
+4. **Logging**
    - Human-readable `[info]/[warn]` messages go to stderr (safe to redirect).
    - JSON is printed to stdout only in single-day/no-output mode.